What Is This All About???

 know.
 That is known as a "leak" and there are laws in place which are supposed

-military forces and should be dealt with harshly - treason is a serious crime.
+harm to military forces and should be dealt with harshly - treason is a serious

-For example: members of Congress who are brifed on military operations or
+crime.
+For example: members of Congress who are brifed on military operations

-security operations and then come out and tell members of the press about those
+or security operations and then come out and tell their staff or members of the

-operations.
-This causes harm to the United States and those people, the
+press about those operations.
+This causes harm to the United States and those

-congressmen and the reporters who write the story, should be prosecuted to the
+people, the congressmen and the reporters who write the story, should be

 Social Security